 Infection can occur directly through contact with infected dogs, but it is also spread through indirect contact with contaminated surfaces and objects.
-It is estimated that parvovirus is fatal in 16-48% of cases.
+It is estimated that parvovirus is fatal in 16 to 48% of cases.
 Consult your vet as soon as possible if your dog shows signs of parvovirus.

 Dogs of any age can get parvo, depending on their vaccination history, but some dogs are more susceptible than others:

-- Puppies 6-20 weeks old are most susceptible (it takes some time for the vaccination series to become fully protective).
+- Puppies 6 to 20 weeks old are most susceptible (it takes some time for the vaccination series to become fully protective).